China battles to shore up stocks, yuan after globe-shaking slide

 Authorities let the yuan weaken 4.7 percent against the dollar last year, a record yearly loss.
 It slipped to fresh 4-1/2 year lows on Monday, which some blamed for aggravating the stock market slump.

-While the onshore yuan market CNY=CFXS has stabilized in response to central bank blandishments, the offshore yuan CNH= continues to price in deeper discounts; trading at 6.6373 per dollar, 1.7 percent weaker than the onshore currency.
+While the onshore yuan market has stabilised in response to central bank blandishments, the offshore yuan continues to price in deeper discounts; trading at 6.6373 per dollar, 1.7 percent weaker than the onshore currency.

 The gap is so large as to make them effectively different currencies, increasing risks for companies and traders.